 About the USS Constellation

 Today the U.S. Navy has just eleven active supercarriers.
-The USS Constellation was a supercarrier that belonged to the Kitty Hawk Class of aircraft carriers.
-These were vessels that came after and improved upon the Forrestal class of carriers with greater lengths and changes to design that made it easier for aircraft to move and launch.
-Constellation displaced 81,000 metric tons and could hold 90 aircraft at one time.
+The USS Constellation was a supercarrier in the Kitty Hawk Class.
+These vessels came after and improved upon the Forrestal class of carriers with greater lengths and changes to the design that made it easier to move and launch aircraft.
+Constellation could hold ninety aircraft at one time.

-The Constellation was named for previous U.S. warships, which were in turn named for the constellation of stars on the American flag.
+The Constellation was named for previous U.S. warships, which were named for the constellation of stars on the American flag.
 The name Constellation was chosen for the ship ordered in 1956 because of the addition of Hawaii and Alaska to the Union and their stars to the U.S. flag.

 Construction Fire and Later Repairs

 Construction of the USS Constitution began in New York in 1956 but did not go smoothly.
-Close to finishing construction in 1960 a fire caused heavy damage in the Brooklyn Navy Yard.
+Afire caused heavy damage in the Brooklyn Navy Yard.
 A forklift accidentally pushed its cargo into a steel plate, which then knocked off the plug of a diesel fuel tank.

 Upgrades were made in the mid-1970s at Puget Sound Naval Shipyard.
 These allowed the carrier to accommodate new jet aircraft.
 Further updates were made at the same location in 1983 to improve missile systems.

 History of Service and Deployment

-Before setting out to serve the country after being commissioned by Captain T.J.
+Before setting out after being commissioned by Captain T.J.
 Walker on October 27, 1961, the USS Constellation underwent shakedown in the Caribbean.
-From 1963 through 1970 she served multiple tours of duty deployed in the Vietnam War.
+From 1963 through 1970, she served multiple tours of duty deployed in the Vietnam War.

 Her next, twelfth deployment was to the Indian Ocean.
-At this time the ship was awarded the Navy and Marine Corps Expeditionary Medal for service in the military.
-President Regan visited the ship in 1981.
-He gave her the official nickname of “America’s Flagship.”
+At this time, the ship was awarded the Navy and Marine Corps Expeditionary Medal for service in the military.
+President Reagan visited the ship in 1981, giving her the official nickname “America’s Flagship.”

-In the 1980s the Constellation served as an escort for U.S.-flagged oil tankers in the Middle East and in both the 1980s and 1990s underwent several major upgrades.
+In the 1980s, the Constellation escorted U.S.-flagged oil tankers in the Middle East, and both the 1980s and 1990s underwent several significant upgrades.
 In 1999 the USS Constellation was deployed for a nineteenth time to conduct exercises but also to monitor the rising tensions between North and South Korea.

 Use of Asbestos on the USS Constellation

-The USS Constellation was built at a time when the use of asbestos in construction projects of all types was typical and even desirable.
+The USS Constellation was built when the use of asbestos in construction projects of all types was typical and even desirable.
 Asbestos, which we now know to be harmful, was then known only for its useful properties.

-The areas of the ship that saw the most asbestos use were those that created heat, like turbines, engine rooms, and boiler rooms.
-The asbestos was used in these areas to insulate but also to prevent fires starting or spreading.
+The areas of the ship with the most asbestos were those that created heat, like turbines, engine rooms, and boiler rooms.
+Asbestos was used in these areas to insulate but also to prevent fires from starting or spreading.
 Fire on board a ship at sea is extremely dangerous, so the ability to protect against it meant that asbestos was applied liberally.

-These needed to be insulated and most were covered in a layer of asbestos insulation.
-The even ran through the mess area and crew quarters.
+These needed to be insulated, and most were covered in a layer of asbestos.
+They even ran through the mess area and crew quarters.
 Asbestos could also be found in flooring materials, gaskets, pumps, valves, and other ship components.

 Personnel Exposed to Asbestos on the USS Constellation

-If you served on the USS Constellation, and you were later diagnosed with an illness connected to asbestos, it could have been material on the ship that made you sick.
-You can file for support and compensation through the Veterans Administration to get health care, to pay medical bills, and to make up for living with a terrible, preventable illness.Get Your FREE Mesothelioma Packet
+If you served on the USS Constellation and later received a diagnosis of an illness connected to asbestos, it could have been material on the ship that made you sick.
+You can file for support and compensation through the Veterans Administration to get health care, pay medical bills, and make up for living with a terrible, preventable illness.Get Your FREE Mesothelioma Packet